java-crypto/cross_platform_crypto/rsaencryptionoaepsha1string.md

 **Key generation:** All examples use pre-generated keys that are described on the page [RSA sample keys](rsasamplekeypair.md).
 If you want to see how my keys got generated visit the page [RSA key generation](rsakeygeneration.md).

 When comparing the programs you will notice that the keys for C# looking like different as they are not in the "PEM"-format ("---Begin...") but in a XML-format.
-As it is a little bit tricky to convert the keys between XML- and PEM-format I setup an own page for this point: [rsakeyconversion.md](rsakeyconversion.md)
+As it is a little bit tricky to convert the keys between XML- and PEM-format I setup an own page for this point: [RSA  key conversion](rsakeyconversion.md)

 One note about the **key management** in my programs: usually the keys are (securely) stored in files or a key store and may have additional password protection.
 Both scenarios are unhandy in demonstration programs running in an online compiler.
 That's why I'm using <u>static, hard-coded</u> keys in my programs - **please do not do this in production environment!
 Never ever store a Private Key in the source!** The minimum is to load the keys from a secured device; simply uncomment a line in the code to load the key from a file.